[This article was first published on 17th March 2020, but is being updated regularly. Last update: 5th January 2021]

 Canada: Schools in Quebec reopened in August; schools in other provinces started to reopen in September.
 Arrangements vary between provinces, with some still providing online or blended learning, and others opening schools for all students full-time.

-In Alberta, Diploma exams in October and November are optional.
+In Alberta, Diploma exams in October and November were optional.

 Caribbean: Exams scheduled for May and June were postponed until July and the format was modified.
 CAPE assessments were held from 13th July and results were released on 22nd September.